Serbia: Sports

-The country is a powerhouse in world basketball, with the men's national team winning two World Championships, three EuroBasket titles, two Olympic silver medals, and a bronze medal in 2024.
-The women's team has won two EuroBasket Women titles and an Olympic bronze medal.
-Serbia's men's 3x3 team has won six FIBA 3x3 World Cups and five FIBA 3x3 Europe Cups.
-A total of 34 Serbian players have played in the NBA over the last three decades, including Nikola Jokić, a three-time NBA MVP and 2023 NBA Finals MVP.
-The "Serbian coaching school" has produced many of Europe's most successful basketball coaches, including Željko Obradović, who has won a record 9 Euroleague titles.
-KK Partizan won the 1992 EuroLeague, and KK Crvena zvezda won the 1974 FIBA Saporta Cup.
+Basketball is one of Serbia's greatest sporting strengths, with the country regarded as one of the world's leading basketball nations.
+The men's national team has won two World Cups, three EuroBasket titles, two Olympic silver medals, and a bronze medal in 2024.
+The women's national team has won two EuroBasket titles and an Olympic bronze medal.
+A total of 34 Serbian players have played in the NBA, the fourth-highest number of any country outside the United States, including Nikola Jokić, a three-time NBA Most Valuable Player.